DIRECTED BYEli Roth

 Eythor Gudjonsson as Oli was the comic relief and the less developed character.
 He must have had the words "Cannon Fodder" tattooed on his forehead because that's what I thought about his character.
 At least he was pretty humorous with his frat boy personality.

-The two bitches [as I like to call Barbara Nedeljakova's Natalya and Jana Kaderabkova's Svetlana] were well done.
+The two bad girls [Barbara Nedeljakova's Natalya and Jana Kaderabkova's Svetlana] were well done.
 The two actresses played these characters to perfection, going from seductive to soulless in the span of an hour.
 I thought it was kind of ironic how the guys treated the women as objects in the beginning, but THEY were really the objects due to these terrible women.
 Some ladies might find their roles empowering, but I just teach these bitches a lesson while having my way with them at the same time.
-Bitches are hot!
-I can't help it.

 And a mention must go to Jan Vlasak as the shaky-hand surgeon who pretty much orchestrated all this.
 He's the reason why I have a fear of doctors.
 Surgeons in particular.
 What a creepy dude.